56 Issues of Sports Illustrated Magazine

 Good replacement for old island

-Consumer Mike from Pennsville, NJ– Verified Buyer
+Consumer Mike from Pennsville, NJ – Verified Buyer

 Replaces a built-in kitchen island that we tore out when remodeling our kitchen.
 We chose this table because we were used to eating at the old island and this table has counter height with enough overhang to accommodate two diners.
 The butcher block top and sturdy construction make it a very nice addition to our newly remodeled kitchen.
+We got the optional shelves but it did not come with the baskets shown in the picture.

 I love it, I love it !

-L.J. from Tallapoosa, Ga.– Verified Buyer
+L.J. from Tallapoosa, Ga. – Verified Buyer

 I needed this island for additional work space and storage space.
 It is well constructed.
 I would not hesitate to order other John Boos products!